kubedb/cli/docs/get.md

 > New to KubeDB?
 Please start [here](/docs/tutorial.md).

-# kubedb get
+# List Databases

+`kubedb get` command allows users to list or find any KubeDB object.
 To list all Postgres objects in `default` namespace, run the following command:

 ```sh
 $ kubedb get postgres